 Polio is a virus that can attack the nervous system and can cause permanent paralysis of the muscles.
-If it affects the chest muscles or the brain, polio can kill.
+If it affects the chest muscles or the brain, it can kill.

-Before the polio vaccine was introduced, there were as many as 8,000 cases of polio in the UK in epidemic years.
+Before the polio vaccine was introduced, there were as many as 8,000 cases of polio in the UK in years when there were epidemics.
 Polio is spread mainly by swallowing material which contains the virus.